gemc/home/_documentation/systemDocs/system.md

 # Variations

-The `scigTemplate` script accepts a `-v` option to create one or more variations of a system.
+The `templates` script accepts a `-v` option to create one or more variations of a system.
 For example, to create a `forward` system with two variations, `default` and `lead_target`:

 ```
-scigTemplate.py -s forward -v default lead_target
+templates.py -s forward -v default lead_target
 ```
 This will allow to have two versions of the same `forward` detector.
 As an example, the `lead_target` variation could be identical to the default except for the target material.
 For more details check the [Variations Example](https://github.com/maureeungaro/sci-g/tree/main/examples/variations).